matthiasF7/WMC_projekt_MFKK/project-description.md

 ## **3. Target Audience**

-My Website is for kids or teenagers that want to have fun are bored and like to play games.
+The Website is for kids or teenagers that want to have fun, are bored and like to play games.

 ---

 ## **4. Structure of the Website**

-It will have a main page from where you can go to 6 or 7 minigames.
+It will have a main page from where you can go to 4 or 5  minigames.

 ---